launchdarkly/dotnet-server-sdk/CONTRIBUTING.md

 ## Miscellaneous

 Much of the implementation of this SDK is shared with the LaunchDarkly Xamarin SDK.
 The common code that is used by both is in the `LaunchDarkly.CommonSdk` package, whose source code is in the [`dotnet-sdk-common`](https://github.com/launchdarkly/dotnet-sdk-common) repository.

-This project imports the `dotnet-base` repository as a subtree.
-See the `README.md` file in that directory for more information.

-Releases are done using the release script in `dotnet-base`.
-Since the published package includes a .NET Framework 4.5 build, the release must be done from Windows.